Products

 NagVis is a great reason to define these relationships and the following documentation demonstrates setting up the parent / child relationships.

 Nagios XI supports many agents and monitoring methods, they all do relatively the same thing but how do you choose the one you will use?
-The Check Library is a series of KB articles that compares each agent against each other on specific checks like CPU, memory, disk and so on.
+The Nagios Cross Platform Agent (NCPA) is a great option for multiple operating systems and architectures, including Linux, Windows, OSX, Solaris, and AIX.
+You can learn more about NCPA here:

 If you would like a hand with Nagios XI: